Fenyx4/U4DosRandomizer/README.md

 ```
 Options:
   -s |--s <seed>    The seed for the randomizer.
 Same seed will produce the same map.
+Defaults to random value.
   -p |--p <path>    Path to Ultima 4 installation.
 Leaving blank will assume it is the working directory.
   -r |--r           Restore original Ultima 4 files.
-  -m |--m           Output a minimap of the overworld.
+  --miniMap         Output a minimap of the overworld.
+  -o |--overworld   Sets randomization level for Overworld map.
+1 - No change.
+2 - Shuffle castles, towns, moongates, shrines, items.
+5 - Randomly generate whole map.
+Defaults to 5.
   --spellRemove     Put in the letters of the spells you want removed. e.g. "--spellRemove zed" would remove zdown, energy field and dispel.
   --mixQuantity     Lets you input how much of a spell you want to mix.
   --dngStone        Randomize the location of stones in the dungeons